There are constructive ways to deal with conflict and manage emotional pain as a wife, and then there are destructive

 4. Don’t Forecast Doom

 Sometimes looking forward can be just as lethal as looking backward; that is, if we’re forecasting a negative outcome based on our present painful situation.
 In this instance, trying to figure out the future encourages worry and fear.
 This is chiefly because we’re not likely to project a rosy outcome for our marriage when we are in pain.

 Do not deceive yourself into thinking that things will NOT get better.
 You may be thinking the worst about tomorrow based on your present emotions and circumstance, but Jesus counsels us not to worry . . .

 “Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.”
 (Matthew 6:34)

 So there you have it!
-Four amazingly effective ways to manage pain in your marriage, because sometimes, the most obvious things are the hardest to do.
+Four amazingly effective ways to help you manage pain in your marriage – because sometimes, the most obvious things are the hardest to do.

 What about you?
 Do you have any other pain management tips to add to this list?
 Post a comment below to share.
 I’d love to hear from you!